Left to My Own Devices: Recording and release

+Super version

+In April 2017, Pet Shop Boys released a new version of "Left to My Own Devices" as a bonus track on the single "Undertow" from their 2016 album Super.
+It was produced by Stuart Price and was based on the live performance of the song during their Super Tour, featuring tour musicians Afrika Green, Christina Hizon, and Simon Tellier on backing vocals, keyboards, and percussion.

 Critical reception

 Miranda Sawyer from Smash Hits named "Left to My Own Devices" Single of the Fortnight, writing, "Pop perfection from the winsome twosome.
 Complete with swank orchestra, this massive stomper galumphs away at a breakneck pace into all sorts of dramatic twists and turns, over which Neil's deadpan vocals sound brilliantly menacing. [...]
 A storming chorus plus! — plus! — one of those superbly pretentious talking bits Neil does, rounded off with a breathtaking violin swoosh, must ensure that this soars to the top of the charts and stays there for weeks and weeks.
 A truly awe-inspiring Single of the Fortnight."

 Music video

-The accompanying music video for "Left to My Own Devices", directed by longtime Pet Shop Boys director, Eric Watson, primarily consists of Tennant and Lowe dancing on an invisible glass floor, with the camera angle facing upwards.
+The accompanying music video for "Left to My Own Devices", directed by longtime Pet Shop Boys director Eric Watson, primarily consists of Tennant and Lowe dancing on an invisible glass floor, with the camera angle facing upwards.
 Tennant and Lowe are joined by several acrobats who are also seen from the same camera angle.
 At one point, balloons are also visible.

-MTV declined to show the video due to its dimly-lit nature.
+Watson had used a similar technique, filming through layers of perspex, on the video for "Breakaway" by the Australian band Big Pig, but Pet Shop Boys were not happy with the result.
+Watson recalled, "I thought I'd pulled it off, but they were furious because it was so dark".
+MTV declined to show the video due to the dim lighting.